 Nail varnish and artificial nails are not allowed.
 Discreet make-up is acceptable only from Year 11.
-Obvious or extreme make-up will be required to be removed.
+Obvious or extreme make-up will be Ballymena Academy Parents' Handbook required to be removed.

 - Ear cuffs and all facial jewellery are unacceptable.
-[Pupils are advised that this also applies to sleepers and so sufficient time during holiday periods should be allowed for healing after a piercing.] - Visible tattoos (body art) are not permitted. - If a hoodie or fleece is worn it must be the official navy blue school hoodie or microfleece.
-Only school hoodies, school microfleeces and/or school pullovers may be worn under school blazers.
+[Pupils are advised that this also applies to sleepers and so sufficient time during holiday periods should be allowed for healing after a piercing.] - Visible tattoos (body art) are not permitted. - If a hoodie or fleece is worn it must be the official navy blue school hoodie or mid-layer fleece.
+Only school hoodies, school mid-layer fleeces and/or school pullovers may be worn under school blazers.
 (Hoodies and microfleeces should be removed on entry to the school)